 The NEA Foundation Global Learning Fellowship

 The NEA Foundation Global Learning Fellowship offers educators 12 months of professional development opportunities and a nine-day international field study to support educators as they cultivate global competence skills and build global lesson plans that are shared with educators around the world.
 Active NEA members who are current K-12 classroom teachers are eligible to apply.
-Teachers with 5 or more years of classroom experience will be given preference.
+Teachers with five or more years of classroom experience will be given preference.

 By participating in the Global Learning Fellowship program, educators have an opportunity to lead the profession by acquiring the necessary skills to integrate global competence into their daily classroom instruction, advance pedagogy in their school and district, and prepare students to thrive in the flattened global age.
 For information about how to apply, the application, and frequently asked questions, visit The NEA Foundation's website.